Stuti0104/Cloud_ECommerce/README.md

 - Create a Git repository for the microservices code.
 - Commit and push code changes to the Git repository.
 - Use Git to manage different versions and branches of the code.

-## Conclusion:

-This project will provide hands-on experience in building a microservices-based application using Docker containers and deploying it on a local Kubernetes cluster.
-It will also provide experience in setting up a CI/CD pipeline using Jenkins and Git, which are important skills in the cloud computing industry.

-###Week 1: Microservices Architecture Design and Development

--Define microservices that will be part of the application.

--Determine communication protocols between microservices.

--Plan data models and schemas for each microservice.

--Develop microservices using appropriate programming languages and frameworks.

--Implement REST APIs to allow communication between the microservices.

--The app should contain different modules connected to a database to store data

--For instance, a user page, product page and order page
-    -User Management: This module handles the registration, authentication, and authorization of users.
-It allows users to create accounts, login, and manage their profiles.

-    -Product Management: This module handles the management of products.
-It allows admins to add, edit, and delete products.
-It also allows users to view and search for products.

-    -Order Management: This module handles the management of orders.
-It allows users to view their order history, track their orders, and manage their orders.

-Deliverables:

--Microservices architecture document.

--Codebase for implemented microservices with REST APIs.